 We have tried to cover all of the things that you need to know in this guide.
 However, every claim has its unique aspects, and you may have questions about your own circumstances that this guide doesn’t cover.
 If so, you need to give our slip trip and fall at work claims team a quick call on 0800 073 8801.
 They will answer any questions about your own claim or the personal injury claims process in general.

 This is any compensation claim that you make following an accident where you slip, trip or fall at work.
 Crucially, the employer has to be responsible, either by creating a hazardous environment or by breaching their duty of care towards you.
+You could receive slip and fall at work settlements that compensate you for the physical and financial cost of your injuries.

 Select A Section: